Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Set to `true` to enable the REST API documentation.
+Enables or disables the REST API documentation.
 The default is `false`.

 The documentation can be accessed at `http://<interface>:<port>/swagger-ui` where: